 Different institutions have their own ways of measuring hand hygiene compliance.
 They range from direct observation by trained observers, self-report by healthcare workers (HCWs), direct observation by patients, consumption of hygiene products and automated monitoring systems.3

-NUH Infection Control monitors staff hand hygiene compliance via covert observation.
+NUH Infection Prevention Team monitors staff hand hygiene compliance via covert observation.
 This means that the healthcare workers are not aware that they are being observed by an “undercover” auditor.
 This reduces bias because auditees tend to change their behaviour when they know that they are being audited (Hawthorne effect).
 Compliance is defined as the number of hand hygiene actions divided by the number of opportunities that require hand hygiene actions, multiplied by 100 and expressed as a percentage.
 NUH adopts the World Health Organisation’s guidelines on the “Five Moments of Hand Hygiene”4

-Figure 1: Hand Hygiene Compliance in NUH (ICUs and Wards)
+Figure 1: Hand Hygiene Compliance in NUH

-Source: NUH Infection Control
+Source: NUH Infection Prevenetion

-Information correct as at Feruary 2013
+Information correct as at March 2018

 1. Pittet, D, “Improving Adherence to Hand Hygiene Practice: A Multidisciplinary Approach”, Emerging Infectious Diseases, Vol. 7, No. 2, March–April 2001